A characterization of finite quotients of Abelian varieties: Introduction

 We recall that a \emph{klt space} is a normal $\mathbb{Q}$-Gorenstein space $X$ with at worst klt singularities (\cite{KM98}), i.e.\ $X$ admits a desingularization $\pi:\wtilde X \to X$ that satisfies $a_i>-1$ for every $i$ in the ramification formula (we use $\simeq_{_{\Q}}$ to denote $\mathbb{Q}$-linear equivalence)

 where the $E_i$'s are the prime components of the exceptional divisor and $K_X$ is the canonical divisor of $X$ (up to linear equivalence) given by a $\bQ$-Cartier divisor defined by the sheaf isomorphism $\omega_X\cong \sO_X(K_X)$ with $\omega_X$ the dualizing sheaf of $X$.
 And we say that $X$ has at worst \emph{canonical} singularities, if we replace the inequality $a_i>-1$ above by $a_i\geq 0$.
-We also recall that klt varieties have only quotient singularities in codimension-$2$ and that varieties with only quotient singularities are klt, see Remark~\ref{klt-orbifold}.
+We also recall that klt spaces have only quotient singularities in codimension-$2$ and that varieties with only quotient singularities are klt, see Remark~\ref{klt-orbifold}.\\[-3mm]

-\begin{thm}[Characterization of Finite Quotients of Abelian Varieties] Let $X$ be an $n$-dimensional normal projective variety.
-Then $X$ is a quotient of an Abelian variety by a finite group acting freely in codimension-$1$ if and only if $X$ has at most klt singularities and we have
+\begin{thm} Let $X$ be an $n$-dimensional normal projective variety.
+Then $X$ is a quotient of an Abelian variety by a finite action free in codimension-$1$ if and only if $X$ is klt and